frc1675/brownbook/labs/drive.md

 #### Create an IterativeRobot template project

-If you don't have a project, see Lab 3 on how to create one.
+If you don't have a project, see [As the Wheel Turns](turn-wheel.md) on how to create one.

 #### Write Code to Read the Joysticks

 The first step is to read the input value from both control sticks' Y-axis.

-This should be relatively easy - refer to your Lab 4 project if you need help.
+This should be relatively easy - refer to your [You Turn the Wheel](driver-input.md) project if you need help.

 #### Write Code to Command the Motor Controllers